TheCarsonWest/nerd-emoji/apush/ids/u4/Shermans March to Sea.md

 ## What:
 * A devastating military campaign conducted by Union forces, led by General Sherman, during the American Civil War.
-* The march began in Atlanta, Georgia, and proceeded across the state to Savannah on the Atlantic coast.
+* The march began in Atlanta, [[Georgia]], and proceeded across the state to Savannah on the Atlantic coast.
-* Sherman's objective was to destroy the Confederate Army's ability to wage war in Georgia, targeting military and civilian infrastructure.
+* Sherman's objective was to destroy the Confederate Army's ability to wage war in [[Georgia]], targeting military and civilian infrastructure.
 * This included railroads, bridges, factories, and farms.
 The march also included the destruction of private property and the displacement of civilians.

 ## Impact: Why Significant?: